Ready

 Message card content should be brief and concise.

 Message card may contain a single navigation link.
-This can be used to direct the user to additional resources or to another area of Basis.
+This can be used to direct the user to additional resources or to another area of the application.

 3. Dismissible